-- BC Ferries' submission for Performance Term 6 (starting 2024) - BC Ferries' Supplemental Filing for Performance Term 6
+- BC Ferries' submission for Performance Term 6 (starting 2024) - BC Ferries' Supplemental Filing for Performance Term 6 - Ferry Commissioner's Ruling and Price Cap Decision for PT6

 The BC Ferry Commission oversees two Regulatory Accounts held by BC Ferries.
 The purpose of these Accounts is to regulate how BC Ferries responds to external factors that may not have been foreseen at the start of a four-year Performance Term.
 The Commission directs BC Ferries on the data, formulas and assumptions that it must use and computes a maximum permitted level of average ferry fares for each year.
 The Annual Price Cap is determined at the start of each Performance term and is phased in over the four quarters of each year.